QuentinRa/blog.quentinra.dev/operating-systems/others/virtualization/virtualbox/index.md

 Right-click on a machine, and open Settings.

-* In General > Advanced, you can enable bidirectional clipboard
+* In General > Advanced, you can enable the bidirectional clipboard
 * In Shared folders, you can create shared folders

 ➡️ On Windows VMs, you need to install VB Guest Additions.